 Staff members are welcome to horseback ride and participate in other activities (rafting, shooting sports, lake trips, and fishing) with our guests during your time off.
 Participation in these activities is on a space available basis, and must be scheduled at least a day in advance.
 Staff members interested in riding must complete our riding orientation, follow the guidelines of our riding program, and help in the barn with grooming, saddling, and mucking stalls.

 We offer a 25% discount for immediate family members if they wish to stay at the ranch.
 This is based on a weekly stay and availability.
 If they are not staying on the ranch, your guests need to make arrangements to stay in town when they come to visit you and you should plan to spend time with them on your days off or break time.
 If you would like to bring guests to a meal, please get permission from the Ranch Manager.
 If a friend or family member is providing you with transportation to your summer job, we will offer them a one night free stay at Colorado Trails Ranch

-One of the privileges we offer our staff is the use of the Staff Lounge.
+One of the privileges we offer our staff is the use of the Staff Lounge (Dance Hall).
 This is available to all staff, and guests are not permitted in the Staff Lounge.
 We expect you to respect this building and keep it clean.
-There is a TV (but no television reception), and DVD player available along with two telephone lines, a computer, and a printer.
+There is a TV (but no television reception), and DVD player available along with a telephone land line.
 Wi-Fi is available for your personal devices.

 Staff Telephone and Mail

 The telephone (land line) in the Dance Hall is reserved for staff (970)247-9810.
 Please do not have your friends and family call you on the main ranch number unless it is a true emergency.
 Cell service is spotty but you may connect to Wi-Fi and use a calling app like WhatsApp.